KARNATISAITHARUN/documentation/policies/custom-policy.md

 Policies are written in the ShiftLeft [Policy Language](policy-language.md).
 Policies are stored under organization-bound domains.

+A new custom Policy is stored in the file defined by the `path-to-policy-file` argument, or printed to standard output if the argument is omitted.

 ## Custom Policies for ShiftLeft Ocular

 ShiftLeft Ocular Policies are located in the directory